On This Page

 Let us walk through a complete domestic bill calculation with a real example.

-Scenario: A household in Coimbatore consumes 550 units in a bi-monthly billing period.
+Scenario: A household in Coimbatore consumes 550 units in a bi-monthly billing period with a 2 kW connected load.

 Step 3: Add Fixed Charges